The Complete Guide To Positive Psychology And How It Can Help You

 But perhaps the most important thing you can possess if you want to use positive psychology to improve your own life is the right outlook.
 And that's where unconditional positive regard comes in.
 Here's the unconditional positive regard psychology definition: accepting and supporting a person regardless of their actions or outcomes.

 Counselors of various psychological philosophies often utilize this approach when helping a client or patient.
-Rather than looking down upon the person, they are helping for perceived weaknesses or faults; they continue expecting the best to help them get to the place where they can be better.
+Rather than looking down upon the person, they are helping with perceived weaknesses or faults; they continue expecting the best to help them get to the place where they can be better.

 You can use this outlook for yourself as well.
 The idea is that you avoid the common pitfall of putting yourself down when you fail.
 To grow and be happy, you need to be able to recognize that you are still a good and worthy person even if something doesn't go the way you wanted it to.
 It's easy to give up if you fail once and then tell yourself you're incapable or worthless.
 But if you bolster yourself after you fail, you can try again until you succeed, and feel good doing so.